-Google AdWords offers particular match types for your keywords.
+Google Ads offers particular match types for your keywords.
 Choosing various match types can have a greater effect on your results.
-Some advise from marketers are as follows:
+Some advice from marketers are as follows:

 - Use phrase match with quotations around your terms for targeting a particular phrase.